 A.k.a. slippers – here’s a post with more local lingo.
 You’ll need these to wear after you shove your muddy athletic shoes into that plastic bag.

-You’ll need them to avoid sharp rocks (especially for the kiddos!)
+You’ll need water shoes to avoid sharp rocks (especially for the kiddos!)

 To use to dry off after your swim!
 Although, in all honesty, you can leave this in the car instead of adding the extra weight.

-You have to stay hydrated!
+You have to stay hydrated, especially if you’re doing any physical activity!
 Maybe put it in a nice reusable bottle to help the environment out just a tad.

 A Waterproof Camera